FlowFuse/flowfuse/docs/device-agent/register.md

 [Working Directory](./install.md#working-directory).

-### Quick Connect method
+### Setup command method

-The Quick Connect method was introduced in FlowFuse V2.1.
+The Setup command method was introduced in FlowFuse V2.1.
 This is the fastest way to connect a device to the platform.
-This method

-1. Copy the **Quick Connect** command to the clipboard.
+1. Copy the **Setup** command to the clipboard.
 2. Open a terminal window to the device and paste or type in the command.
 3. The device agent connect to the platform, retrieve the device configuration.